rg1964/xyz_ingester_python/README.md

   -n NRFILES, --nrfiles NRFILES
                         number of files to select randomly
 ```
-<h3 style="text-indent: 15em;">This is an optional step, mainly designed for visually testing the results of uploading the pif files on Citrination database and analytics platform.
-Skipping this step will result in processing the entire database of 134K files in one shot.</h3>
+<p style="text-indent: 15em;">This is an optional step, mainly designed for visually testing the results of uploading the pif files on Citrination database and analytics platform.
+Skipping this step will result in processing the entire database of 134K files in one shot.</p>
-<h3 style="text-indent: 15em;">For example, to randomly select 200 .XYZ files from the archive and place them in the 'Randomized-xyz' directory, one needs to run the following command:</h3>
+<p style="text-indent: 15em;">For example, to randomly select 200 .XYZ files from the archive and place them in the 'Randomized-xyz' directory, one needs to run the following command:</p>

 ```
 python.exe 1_random_files_selector.py -n 200